hoytech/quadrable/README.md

 There are two reasons for using the hash of the value rather than the value itself:

 * For non-inclusion proofs (see FIXME) it is sometimes necessary to send a leaf along with the proof to show that a different leaf lies along the path where the queried leaf exists.
 In this case, where the verifier doesn't care about the contents of this "witness leaf", we can just include the hash of the value in the proof, which could potentially be much smaller than the full value.
-Note that the verifier still has enough information to move this witness leaf in their partial tree, if they wish to set the non-inclusion proved value.
+Note that the verifier still has enough information to move this witness leaf around in their partial tree.
-* We can see that the input to the hash function when hashing a leaf is always 65 bytes.
-By contrast, the input to the hash function when combining nodes is always 64 bytes.
-This achieves a domain separation so that leaves cannot be reinterpreted as interior nodes, or vice versa.
+* It ensures the input when hashing a leaf is always 65 bytes.
+By contrast, the input when hashing two nodeHashes to get the parent's nodeHash is always 64 bytes.
+This achieves a domain separation so that leaves cannot be reinterpreted as interior nodes, and vice versa.

 ### Spliting Leaves

-Since a collapsed leaf is occupying a spot high up in the tree, that could potentially be in the way of new leafs with the same key prefix, it is sometimes necessary to "split" a collapsed leaf during an insertion.
-A new branch node will be added in place of the collapsed leaf, and both leafs will be inserted further down underneath this branch.
+Since a collapsed leaf is occupying a spot high up in the tree that could potentially be in the way of new leaves with the same key prefix, it is sometimes necessary to "split" a collapsed leaf during an insertion.
+A new branch node will be added in place of the collapsed leaf, and both leaves will be inserted further down underneath this branch.

 ![](docs/split-leaf.svg)